probmods/probmods2/chapters/02-generative-models.md

 Run this program a few times.
 You will get back a different sample on each execution.
-Also, notice the parentheses around `flip`.
+Also, notice the parentheses after `flip`.
-These are meaningful; they tell Church that you are asking for an application of the XRP `flip`---resulting in a sample.
+These are meaningful; they tell WebPPL that you are calling the `flip` function---resulting in a sample.
-Without parentheses `flip` is a *procedure* object---a representation of the simulator itself, which can be used to get samples.
+Without parentheses `flip` is a *function* object---a representation of the simulator itself, which can be used to get samples.

-In Church, each time you run a program you get a *sample* by simulating the computations and random choices that the program specifies.
+In WebPPL, each time you run a program you get a *sample* by simulating the computations and random choices that the program specifies.
 If you run the program many times, and collect the values in a histogram, you can see what a typical sample looks like:

 ~~~~
 viz.hist(repeat(1000,flip))
 ~~~~

-Here we have used the `repeat` procedure which takes a number of repetitions, $$K$$, and a random distribution (in this case `flip`) and returns a list of $$K$$ samples from that distribution.
+Here we have used the `repeat` procedure which takes a number of repetitions, $$K$$, and a function (in this case `flip`) and returns a list of $$K$$ samples from that function.
-We have used the `hist` procedure to display the results of taking 1000 samples from `flip`.
+We have used the `viz.hist` function to visualize the results of calling the `flip` function 1000 times.
 As you can see, the result is an approximately uniform distribution over `true` and `false`.

 An important idea here is that `flip` can be thought of in two different ways.